Broadway Training Intensive

 Dance Program

-Health and Safety Plan: COVID-19
+Health and Safety Policy

-Updated: January 10, 2023
+Updated: June 1, 2023

-Students still need to stay home if…
+Students need to stay home if…

 Masks must be worn tightly over the face, covering both mouth and nose.
 N95, KN95 or surgical masks are preferred.
 Fabric masks that have no less than two layers of tightly woven cotton are also permitted.
 Masks with vents, bandannas, scarfs, and neck gaiters are prohibited.
 Face shields or other eye protection may be worn in addition to a mask, but they cannot be worn instead of a mask.